Carmenta Tutor Profile: Todd C.

-I have been tutoring at Carmenta Online PhD Tutors for a year now and have nothing but great things to say about both Carmenta and the students.
-Now, first of all, let it be known that I am not a fan of online learning taking over the physical classroom, and I am no proponent of the MOOC.
-The fact of the matter, however, is that fewer and fewer US schools are offering Latin, much less Ancient Greek and Sanskrit; but there are many students and parents who still recognize the benefit of studying ancient languages and are still interested in doing so.
+I have been tutoring at Carmenta Tutors for a year now and have nothing but great things to say about both Carmenta and the students.
+Now, first of all, let it be known that I am not a fan of distance learning taking over the physical classroom, and I am no proponent of the MOOC.
+The fact of the matter, however, is that fewer and fewer US schools are offering Latin, much less Greek and Sanskrit; but there are many students and parents who still recognize the benefit of studying ancient languages and are still interested in doing so.
 I think that the Carmenta method gives these students and parents an opportunity to study language in a way that is second only to a physical classroom.

 I have taught Latin, Greek and Sanskrit at several universities and must say that the caliber of student at Carmenta is very high even when compared to internationally recognized universities.
 Carmenta students are extremely motivated, focused and talented.
 They also seem to work extremely hard.
 Language classes by necessity require more work out of class than in class, and I have always gotten the sense that my students at Carmenta work very diligently to succeed....We use the most widely accepted, tried-and-true textbooks for each language and spend enough time on each chapter to make sure students grasp everything, and memorize everything as we proceed.

 Carmenta tutoring is as different from asynchronous Internet courses as physical classrooms with live teachers are different from textbooks.
 In an asynchronous course the student receives no immediate live instruction, they have no direct communication with an expert.
 The Carmenta School remedies this situation by offering live Skype-based education.
 As a parent, I would enroll my child in Carmenta without hesitation, while I would only enroll them in an asynchronous distance course if it was the absolute only option.